 - Fold the dry ingredients into the wet ingredients just the right amount.
 This is tricky and will take practice to get the perfect consistency down.
 A lot of recipes say to fold until they batter is glossy and can smoothly form a ribbon, so I tried to capture it in the photo walk-through below.

 - Use a silicone baking mat.
 Parchment paper works too, but the bottoms might not bake or stick as evenly as on a silicone mat.
 Macaron mats also have little circles on them to help get equal shell sizes!

 - Make sure your oven is at the right temperature - you don't want the shells rising too quickly or too slowly.
-Chances are, your oven isn't at the temperature it says it's at (mine runs ~50 degrees cooler), so I always have my oven thermometer in mine to make sure it's where it needs to be.
+Chances are, your oven isn't at the temperature it says it's at, so I always have my oven thermometer in mine to make sure it's where it needs to be.

 - Don't put the shells in the oven before they're ready.
 You should be able to smoothly run your finger across the tops without them sticking at all.
 The time they need to set will differ based on your kitchen's temperature/humidity, but I always wait at least 30 minutes.

-Tag @brokenovenbaking on Instagram & rate and comment below!
+Tag @brokenovenbaking on Instagram and leave a star review below!

 Dirty Chai Macarons

 - 90 grams egg whites (about 3 large eggs) room temperature

 - 95 grams almond flour